coatyio/coaty-js/docs/man/developer-guide.md

 * a lightweight and modular object-oriented software architecture favoring a resource-oriented and declarative programming style,
-* standardized event based communication patterns on top of a publish-subscribe messaging protocol (currently MQTT),
+* standardized event based communication patterns on top of a open publish-subscribe messaging protocol (currently MQTT),
 * a platform-agnostic, extensible object model to discover, distribute, share, query, and persist hierarchically typed data, and